 Parkinson’s-on-Chip Model

-Parkinson’s-on-Chip Model (PoCM) is an Academy of Finland project for developing an in vitro model for Parkinson’s Disease (PD).
-PD is a disorder of the central nervous system (CNS) and the second most common neurodegenerative disease without absolute cure.
-Disease has progressive effects on patient’s CNS, which gradually influence the life quality negatively.
-One of the most known pathological features of PD is the accumulation of misfolded assemblies of specific protein, α–synuclein (AS).
-Normally, AS is mainly located in the synapses participating in synaptic transmission by binding to synaptic vesicles.
-In pathological case AS start misfolding and accumulating.
-Accumulation of pathologic AS leads to reduction of synaptic proteins, progressive impairments in neuronal excitability, synaptic activity and network connectivity, and eventually, neuronal death.
-For this reason, it is very important to reveal the early disease markers both for diagnostics and novel therapeutics during pathological AS accumulation and propagation.
+PD is the second most common neurodegenerative disease without absolute cure.
+Disease has progressive effects on patient’s nervous system, which gradually influence the life quality negatively.
+One of the most known pathological features of PD is the accumulation of misfolded assemblies of specific protein, α–synuclein (α–s).
+Normally, α–s is mainly located in the synapses participating in synaptic transmission by binding to synaptic vesicles.
+In pathological case α–s start misfolding and accumulating.
+Accumulation of pathologic α–s leads to reduction of synaptic proteins, progressive impairments in neuronal excitability, synaptic activity and network connectivity, and eventually, neuronal death.
+For this reason, it is very important to reveal the early disease markers both for diagnostics and novel therapeutics during pathological α–s accumulation and propagation.